The Badger Herald: History

+In 2024, The Herald gained recognition from its coverage of student protests against the war in Gaza.
+Much of the staff dedicated their days and nights to providing almost 16 hours per day of live coverage, according to the Herald.

 Comics

 In 1976, when numerous newspapers nationally including the Madison Capital Times declined to run a series of Garry Trudeau's "Doonesbury" comic strips because of their controversial content, The Badger Herald negotiated with the syndicate and was the only paper regionally to print the cartoons.

 The Badger Herald today publishes a comics page one day a week in its print edition.
 Long-running comics include White Bread & Toast (since at least 2004) and Rocky the Herald Comics Raccoon, about a witty, whiskey-swilling roustabout known for his sarcastic observations.